 I’m writing this while seated on top of a rock jutting out from the sandy coastline, just a stone’s throw away from the jungle.
 I’m joined tonight by a giant grasshopper, four crabs, and the few raindrops that signal the impending and much awaited last storm of the monsoon season.
 While this view is automatically idyllic for most, for me, island life has been an acquired taste.

 Unfortunately, littering seems to be a continual struggle on the island.
-Apparently it’s been better since the waste management services started; now, a boat passes by every few days to pick up the black trash bags left on top of assigned white containers.
-However, the problem isn’t completely solved, we saw quite a few people burning trash and there’s some paths that are almost impossible to walk on because of all the styrofoam and plastic bottles.
+Apparently, it’s been better since the waste management services started; now, a boat passes by every few days to pick up the black trash bags left on top of assigned white containers.
+However, the problem isn’t completely solved, we saw quite a few people burning trash and there are some paths that are almost impossible to walk on because of all the styrofoam and plastic bottles.

 Ergo, we offered Adi, the owner, to clean up the beach in exchange for a cup of coffee at breakfast and to my surprise, he agreed.
 (Now, when I say “we offered” I mean Robin did.
 I’m still learning to let go of pride and as such, it’s difficult for me to ask for things.
 I usually come up with 10 reasons why the other person should say no rather than just trying and letting them decide for themselves.)